 Cancer-Related Symptoms and Conditions We Help You Manage

-- cognitive difficulties (also known as “chemo brain”), including problems with memory, concentration, attention and learning new skills
+- Cognitive difficulties, including problems with memory, concentration, attention, learning new skills and concerns of patient safety

-- uncomfortable sensations, including pain, joint stiffness, and numbness in hands and feet (peripheral neuropathy)
+- Uncomfortable sensations, including pain, joint stiffness and reduced range of motion, and numbness in hands and feet (peripheral neuropathy)

 Our Comprehensive Approach to Cancer Rehabilitation